eclipse-che/che/README.md

                -Dskip-validate-sources
                clean install

+# For Windows, replace $HOME with maven repo directory.
-# For Windows, replace $HOME with location of Maven repository and $PWD with the directory where Che source code is installed.
+# For Windows, replace $PWD with Che source code directory.
 ```

 ### Run Che as a Server